wp-plugins/participants-database/readme.txt

 == Changelog ==

+= 1.4.9.3 =
+* reworked class autoloading to avoid conflicts
+* 'list_query' filter now happens before the length of the list is calculated so if it is altered, the length will be correct
+* 'list_query' filter no longer includes the pagination limit statement

 = 1.4.9.2 =
 * improved date formatting for numeric non-American style dates (dd/mm/yyyy)
 * fields omitted from the signup form are no longer validated, making it easier to construct different signup forms